Pretty-Good-Freedom-Tech/brainstorm/README.md

 4. Configure the Hasenpfeffr systemd services; see `systemd/README.md` for details.
 5. Create hasenpfeffr configuration files: `/etc/hasenpfeffr.conf`, `/etc/graperank.conf`, `/etc/blacklist.conf`

-## ETL Pipeline
+## Pipeline from strfry to Neo4j

-The strfry to Neo4j ETL pipeline consists of three modules:
+The strfry to Neo4j extract, transform, load (ETL) pipeline consists of three modules:

-1. Batch: `src/pipeline/batch`, used at installation for loading data in bulk
+1. Batch: `src/pipeline/batch`, used for loading data in bulk.
+This should create 200 to 300 thousand NostrUser nodes and approximately 8 million FOLLOWS, MUTES, and REPORTS relationships.
+Typically run only once at installation but can be re-run as desired.
 2. Streaming: `src/pipeline/stream`, used for real-time processing of new events.
 This is managed by systemd services listed below (strfry-router, addToQueue, and processQueue).
+Typically, this will run indefinitely, processing updates to FOLLOWS and new MUTES and REPORTS as they arrive, usually on the order of 3 to 5 per minute.
-3. Reconciliation: `src/pipeline/reconcile`, used to reconcile data between strfry and Neo4j.
+3. Reconciliation: `src/pipeline/reconcile`, used to fix any data mismatches between strfry and Neo4j.
 This is managed by the systemd service `reconcile.timer`

 ## Usage